 After some adjustment with the flow, we ended up putting the pump flow on a medium setting.
 We found that worked best for us, but you will need to do your own experimenting to see what works for you.
 So far so good!

-Once we were happy with the mechanics of the water works, I turned my attention to the paint bucket and Hubs went on his merry way – oblivious to the fact that it was going to be part of the final project!
+Once we were happy with the mechanics of the water works, I turned my attention to the paint bucket.
+Oblivious to the fact that it was going to be part of the final project, Hubs went on his merry way.!

 I took apart the grommet and used the larger side to trace a circle with the chalk pencil on the back of the can about an inch or so down from the top.
 Don’t put it too low because it needs to be above the final waterline which will cover the pump mechanism.
 You don’t want the water leaking out!
 I used a diamond tip engraver to trace around the circle so I’d have an outline to follow with my cutting tool.